 Additionally, many elderly people who are dealing with vision impairment often have to give up driving, and then the issue becomes not having the mobility to lead an active lifestyle.
 This tends to lead to feelings of depression, isolation, and leading a sedentary life, which in turn can lead to other health complications and risk shortening the life span.

 However, there is an endless number of positive stories about elderly people whose lives have changed for the better once discovered e-bikes.
 Not only does e-Biking re-introduce activity and physical fitness back into their lives and in turn improves chances of longer life, but mobility, sense of independence, and freedom lead to improved mental health.

 In terms of the physical benefits, a 2017 study done in Norway (source) showed that e-Bike riders were physically active for 95% of their riding time, which was the same amount shown in traditional cycling.
 This observation further proves that riding an e-Bike, though lower intensity than traditional cycling, does not mean you have to sacrifice fitness.

 E-Bikes are better suited for frequency

-Pedal-assist e-Bikes are powered by an electric motor, giving riders a boost that is propelled by manual pedaling.
-Because of this factor, this means that riders are required to use human power when riding an e-Bike.
-Even if you are using a throttle e-Bike, wherein you actually can rely on the motor without having to pedal, you can easily adjust it by lowering the pedal-assist to ensure that you are getting some exercise in.
+Pedal-assist e-bikes are powered by an electric motor, giving riders a boost that is propelled by manual pedaling.
+This means that riders are required to use human power when riding an e-bike.
+Even if you are using a throttle e-bike, wherein you actually can rely on the motor without having to pedal, you can easily adjust it by lowering the pedal-assist to ensure that you are getting some exercise in.